ljonesdesign/INLS161-2021-spring/docs/11-data-formulas-et-al.md

 sidebar_label: 04-02-2021 | Data Intro
 ---

 *This class was not recorded as it was a holiday.
-This is a class from a previous semester.*
+The video below is a class from a previous semester.*

-<div class='embed-container'><iframe src='https://uncch.hosted.panopto.com/Panopto/Pages/Embed.aspx?id=9c61229e-81f0-4bcb-8dc3-ac520137a074&autoplay=false&offerviewer=true&showtitle=true&showbrand=false&start=0&interactivity=all' frameborder='0' allowfullscreen></iframe></div>

 :::note
 [Download and **use this Gradesheet as a checklist** before submitting full project to SAKAI by April 26 at 11:55 p.m.](https://sakai.unc.edu/access/content/group/c133eae3-71e7-47b0-be54-567e2a25f167/materials/04/task04.gradesheet.xlsx) *This sheet covers all sessions and is repeated at the top of each session:* 04/02, 04/09, 04/16, & 04/23
 :::

+<div class='embed-container'><iframe src='https://uncch.hosted.panopto.com/Panopto/Pages/Embed.aspx?id=9c61229e-81f0-4bcb-8dc3-ac520137a074&autoplay=false&offerviewer=true&showtitle=true&showbrand=false&start=0&interactivity=all' frameborder='0' allowfullscreen></iframe></div>

 :::tip Links to Required Tasks
 [setting up a worksheet](https://ils.unc.edu/courses/2021_spring/inls161_001/11b.01.formatting.html) | [setting up a workbook](https://ils.unc.edu/courses/2021_spring/inls161_001/11b.02.workbook.html) | [other tools](https://ils.unc.edu/courses/2021_spring/inls161_001/11b.03.other-tools.html) | [functions, formulas, formatting](https://ils.unc.edu/courses/2021_spring/inls161_001/11b.04.formulas.html)